Head-on collisions of $\ell$-boson stars: Results

 We notice that more than one frequency peak arises, correspond to several bound modes with $\omega<\mu$.
 Moreover, at least up to the resolution we could achieve, the spectra of the three $m$ components coincide, not only in the peaks locations, but also in their amplitude.
 From this viewpoint, therefore, the different modes remain in synchrony, as for the spectrum of the equilibrium states, the $\ell$-boson stars.
 The key difference is, however, that the $\ell$-boson stars spectra would only show a single peak.

 To better resolve the excited modes, one would have to increase the frequency resolution.
 This resolution, however, is proportional to the inverse of the evolution time, which implies a high computational cost to improve the frequency resolution.
-In fact, the case shown here was run up to $t=14231$, a much longer evolution than for every other model in this work.
+In fact, the case shown here was run up to $\mu t=14231$, a much longer evolution than for every other model in this work.
 For this reason we have not considered the spectrum of the other models.

 Let us now turn our attention to the GWs emission.
 In Fig.~\ref{fig:GWl1} we show the real part of the dominant quadrupolar ($l=2$, $k=2$) mode of the Newman-Penrose scalar $\Psi_4$ as a function of time for both coherent states listed in Table \ref{tab:R_coherent} and for incoherent sates listed in Table \ref{tab:R_incoherent}.
-The signal is extracted at $r_{\rm ext}= 100$ and we have scaled the amplitude with a factor $r$ to better capture the asymptotic behaviour.
+The signal is extracted at $\mu r_{\rm ext}= 100$ and we have scaled the amplitude with a factor $r$ to better capture the asymptotic behaviour.
 The horizontal axis has been shifted as $t\rightarrow t-r_{\text{ext}}$.
 For models CHl1A, INl1A with relatively low compactness ($\mathcal{C}=0.0221$) the GWs signal display some differences between the two.
 This differences are still visible for models with larger compactness CHl1B and INl1B ($\mathcal{C}=0.0282$).
 But for models CHl1C and INl1C the final remnant collapses and the differences in the signal are almost negligible.
 The waveform indeed resembles the signal of the collision of two black holes.
 Finally for the most compact binary CHl1D and INl1D, the final product of the merger forms a black hole and the waveforms are identical for both states.
-Notice that the more compact the binary, the larger the amplitude of the gravitational waveform; for the most compact objects the amplitude is almost one order of magnitude larger than for their less compact counterparts.
-This result applies for both coherent and incoherent states.
-This phenomenon is related with the size and geometry of the binary.
-For $\ell$-boson stars the maximum energy density is not located at the geometrical center of the star; the shape of these objects is more like a spherical shell.
-As the value of $\ell$ increases, the maximum of the density tends to the external boundary leaving a region with almost zero density at the geometrical center.
-For very compact binaries the radius $R_{99}$ is considerably smaller than for the less compact ones and the encounter is more violent producing a stronger gravitational signal.